aakkssqq/MaxAccount/README.md

 How-to videos will be published on the YouTube channel "Lami Yu" https://www.youtube.com/channel/UCouJHDI_7dkNbiEnuDpnFmg

-Vidfeo 1 How-to build and run: https://youtu.be/oEjBtHElH7w
+Vidfeo 1 How to build and run: https://youtu.be/oEjBtHElH7w

 Video 2 Voucher Entry: https://youtu.be/wkDV8hWaIyI